-Ben S. Carson is professor emeritus of neurosurgery at Johns Hopkins University.
+Ben S. Carson is professor emeritus of neurosurgery at Johns Hopkins University and author of the new book "One Nation: What We Can All Do To Save America's Future" (Sentinel).
 To find out more about Ben Carson and to read features by other Creators Syndicate writers and cartoonists, visit www.creators.com.